ackertyson/provide-mssql/README.md

 # set DB table name to 'ticket' for this model...
 module.exports = Model.provide TicketModel, 'ticket'
 ```

+Notice how we define a `primary_key` in the schema--this is to exclude that
+column (`_id` in this example) from the fields affected by INSERT/UPDATE
+queries, as we don't actually want to change that value.

 See `test/mssql.coffee` for more query examples.